FG urges states to engage N-power volunteers – The Sun Nigeria

 “She seized the opportunity to encourage state governments to retain volunteers who provided services in schools and other public and private institutions in their States.

-“Uwais who joined the Bayelsa state government officials to ramp up on some ongoing social intervention programmes, including Marketmoni, Tradermoni and also meet with the Conditional Cash Transfer officials and beneficiaries in the state, said the Federal Government through partnerships with some key private sector players are looking out for employment opportunities in the areas of Education, ICT, Agriculture, Security etc for the graduating N-power volunteers.”
+“Uwais who joined the Bayelsa state government officials to ramp up on some ongoing social intervention programmes, including Marketmoni, Tradermoni and also meet with the Conditional Cash Transfer officials and beneficiaries in the state, said the Federal Government through partnerships with some key private sector players is looking out for employment opportunities in the areas of Education, ICT, Agriculture, Security etc for the graduating N-power volunteers”.

 Launched in 2016 by President Muhammadu Buhari, the N-power programme, a graduate and non-graduate job enhancement scheme is being facilitated by the federal government with support from other tiers of government (states and local governments), and the private sector.